 Every person who has ever worked in an office environment has come into contact with one or more annoying coworkers.
 If a lot of people have to share a small space, when the majority of them would rather be somewhere else, there will be people who don’t get along.

-The leadership team should be responsible for monitoring employee behaviors to ensure the work environment is comfortable for everyone, but upper management cannot watch every employee during every second of the work day.
+The leadership team should be responsible for monitoring employee behaviors to ensure the work environment is comfortable for everyone, but upper management can’t watch every employee during every second of the work day.
 They aren’t babysitters.

-Your first course of action should be to mentally prepare yourself for the variety of personalities that you’re going to have to deal with on a daily basis.
+Your first step should be to mentally prepare yourself for the variety of personalities that you’re going to have to deal with on a daily basis.
 Once you recognize personalities that ruin your day, you can try to limit your interaction with people whose behaviors match those personalities.
 Create your own coping mechanisms to get you through moments where coworkers are making you angry or crazy.

 Here are the 10 worst office coworkers of all time to help you mentally prepare for the types of coworkers you might come into contact with in the future (if you haven’t already):

 Sometimes you have to work with someone who has no sense of their own volume.
 They might be clueless or they might simply have little consideration for how their own volume affects the people around them.
 Either way, a noisy coworker can be distracting and annoying.